magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-39272-->

-*  Products are now available as expected in storefront search results when linking products using a REST PUT `/V1/products/:sku/links` request when indexers mode is set to **Update On Save**.
+*  Products are now available as expected in storefront search results when linking products using a REST PUT `/V1/products/:sku/links` request when indexer mode is set to **Update on Save**.

 <!--- MC-38310 magento/magento2#32693-->

-*  The catalog price rule indexer now works as expected when the indexer mode is set to **update on save**.
+*  The catalog price rule indexer now works as expected when the indexer mode is set to **Update on Save**.
 [GitHub-370](https://github.com/magento/partners-magento2ee/issues/370)

 <!--- ENGCOM-8890-->